commons-app/commons-app-documentation/Press-release-[Draft].md

 In version 2.0, you can:

+**Categorize your images much more easily.** The app will automatically offer category suggestions based on the location the image was taken, and the title that you chose for your image.

 **View nearby places that need images.** Browse nearby locations that need images so you can help Wikipedia to have images for all articles, and discover beautiful places close to you.

-**Do more with titles.** The app suggests categories based on the title that you chose for your image, and you can copy the title and description from your previous upload.

 **Be notified if you have submitted this image before.** Can't remember if you have already uploaded a particular image?
 No problems, just select the image and you will be notified if a duplicate is found in the Commons database.